feilipu/z88dk-libraries/freertos/readme.md

 The canonical source for information is the [FreeRTOS Web Site](https://www.freertos.org/).
 Within this site, the [Getting Started](https://www.freertos.org/FreeRTOS-quick-start-guide.html) page is very useful.

-This AVRfreeRTOS Repository has plenty of examples, ranging from [Blink](https://github.com/feilipu/avrfreertos/blob/master/MegaBlink/main.c) through to a [Synthesiser](https://github.com/feilipu/avrfreertos/tree/master/GA_Synth) for the Goldilocks Analogue.
+The AVRfreeRTOS Repository has plenty of examples, ranging from [Blink](https://github.com/feilipu/avrfreertos/blob/master/MegaBlink/main.c) through to a [Synthesiser](https://github.com/feilipu/avrfreertos/tree/master/GA_Synth) for the Goldilocks Analogue.

 ## Licence